Optimizing User Profiles via Contextual Bandits for Retrieval-Augmented LLM Personalization: Results and Analysis

-To further justify our inference strategy of selecting the top-5 records based on the learned propensity scores, we compare the top-5 selections of PURPLE, ICR, RankGPT, and Contriever on the six LaMP datasets.
-For each test example, we consider the top-5 records proposed by each method and randomly sample five orderings from the $5! = 120$ permutations as controls.
-These six orderings are ranked based on the quality of the downstream generation using \texttt{Llama-3-8B-Instruct}, as measured by task-specific evaluation metrics.
-As shown in Figure~\ref{fig:ranking}, orderings induced by our learned propensity scores are more frequently ranked as the best among the six candidates.
-This result indicates that our scoring function better captures relative dependencies between records.
-These findings highlight that our method not only identifies useful records but also arranges them in an order that maximizes downstream personalization utility.
-We attribute this advantage of PURPLE to its holistic modeling of the user profile, and emphasize that our method adopts the same profile-level optimization strategy rather than relying solely on local, pairwise relevance.
+To further justify our inference strategy of selecting the top-$K$ records based on the propensity scores, we compare the top-$K$ selections of PURPLE, ICR, RankGPT, and Contriever on the six LaMP datasets.
+For each test set example, we consider the top-5 records proposed by each method and randomly sample five orderings from the $5! = 120$ permutations as controls.
+These six orderings are ranked based on downstream generation quality using \texttt{Llama-3-8B-Instruct}, as measured by task-specific evaluation metrics.
+As shown in Figure~\ref{fig:ranking}, orderings induced by PURPLE's propensity scores are more frequently ranked as the best among the six candidates.
+This indicates that PURPLE's scoring function better captures relative dependencies between records, highlighting that our method not only identifies useful records but also arranges them in an order that maximizes downstream personalization utility.
+We attribute this advantage of PURPLE to its holistic modeling of the user profile, and emphasize that our method adopts a profile-level optimization strategy rather than relying solely on local, pairwise relevance.